• Skip to primary navigation

 Shrimp stock is a versatile ingredient that can enhance the flavor of many Filipino dishes.
 Here are some of our favorite recipes:

-• Sinigang na Hipon (Shrimp Sour Soup): A classic Filipino soup that is tangy and savory, often made with shell-on shrimp and vegetables.
+• Sinigang na Hipon: A classic Filipino soup that is tangy and savory, often made with shell-on shrimp and vegetables.

 • Seafood Paella: A flavorful rice dish where shrimp stock provides a rich and savory base for the rice.

-• Pancit Palabok: Rice noodles with a shrimp-based sauce, tinapa (smoked fish), aligue (crab fat), and infused with annatto seeds (atsuete).
-It has a medley of toppings such as squid, shrimp, pork, chicharron, hard-boiled eggs, and green onions.
+• Noodles: Pancit Palabok has a shrimp-based sauce made with shrimp stock infused with annatto.
+It has a medley of toppings such as squid, shrimp, pork, chicharon, hard-boiled eggs, and green onions.
+Pancit Canton and Pancit Bihon are stir-fried noodle variations.

-• Ginataang Hipon (Shrimp in Coconut Milk): Shrimp and vegetables in a rich and creamy sauce of coconut milk, garlic and ginger.
+• Ginataang Hipon: Shrimp and vegetables in a rich and creamy sauce of coconut milk, garlic, and ginger.
 Shell-on shrimp is preferred for full flavor, but shrimp broth can also be used when using shelled shrimp.

-• Shrimp or Seafood Stir-fries and Sautés: Shrimp stock serves as a flavorful base, adding a ton of flavor and bringing all the ingredients together.
+• Stir-fries and Sautés: Shrimp stock serves as a flavorful base, adding a ton of flavor and bringing all the ingredients together.

 Other ingredient guides you may like